Arizona Corporation Commission (ACC)

 “3.
 The Commission does not have jurisdiction over the undergrounding of electric transmission lines.
 A.R.S. § 40-360(10).
 Installing electric transmission lines underground is much more expensive than building them above ground.
 Underground transmission lines also can be more costly and challenging to maintain and repair.
 As a general matter, utilities under the Commission's jurisdiction should avoid incurring these higher costs unless underground installation of a transmission line is necessary for reliability or safety purposes, or to satisfy other prudent operational needs.
 Installing a transmission line underground for other reasons, such as stakeholders' preferences, would add unnecessarily to costs recovered through rates.
 Third parties, including cities, customers and neighborhood groups, seeking to fund the underground construction of a transmission line may do so, among other ways, by forming an improvement district for underground utilities as provided in A.R.S. § 48-620 et. seq.”

-The above policy statement was adopted by the ACC on October 4, 2023 at the behest of attorney Meghan Grabel of Osborn Maledon, on behalf of APS, SRP, TEP, and UNS Electric (see page 4 here).
+The above policy statement was adopted by the ACC on October 4, 2023 at the behest of attorney Meghan Grabel of Osborn Maledon, on behalf of SRP and TEP (see page 4 here).

 While policy statements are not laws, given our data and analysis, we believe this policy statement is based on erroneous information.
-Each project should be evaluated by the ACC on its own without blanket prejudgments based on unchallenged arguments from utility company lobbyists.
+Each project should be evaluated by the ACC in the ratemaking process on its own without blanket prejudgments based on unchallenged arguments from the utility companies.